 Examination Body: AQA

-Analysis and Contextual Understanding: The areas of study provide a focus for pupils to develop listening skills and develop an in-depth knowledge and understanding of musical elements, musical contexts and musical language.
+- Analysis and Contextual Understanding: The areas of study provide a focus for students to develop listening skills and develop an in-depth knowledge and understanding of musical elements, musical contexts and musical language.

-Composition: Pupils will submit two compositions at the end of the two-year course.
+- Composition: Students will submit two compositions at the end of the two year course.
+The first composition is usually a freely chosen project.
+The second is in response to a set brief and is usually an harmonic exercise in the style of J.S.
+Bach.
 The composition portfolio must be longer than four and a half minutes in total.